Skip to main content

 Resource Maximization

-Each church contributes what they do best while benefiting from others' strengths.
+Each church contributes what it does best while benefiting from others' strengths.

 Exponential Momentum